apache/airavata/airavataservices/Readme.txt

 Download mysql-connector-java-5.1.39-bin.jar and place under this directory.
 Make sure the name of the jar is same.
+Update airavata-server.properties file as required.
+(Follow http://airavata.readthedocs.io/en/latest/Airavata-Installation/ if nor familiar with the same)